bilelmoussaoui/belmoussaoui.com/content/blog/15-making-rust-attractive-for-writing-gtk-applications.md

 - Julian Hofer for the gtk4-rs book
 - [Christopher Davis](https://blogs.gnome.org/christopherdavis/), Jason Francis, Paolo Borelli for their work on composite templates macros
-- [Sophie Herold](https://blogs.gnome.org/sophieh/) for awesome work implementing the portal backend of oo7
+- [Sophie Herold](https://blogs.gnome.org/sophieh/) for her awesome work implementing the portal backend of oo7
 - [Zeeshan](http://zee-nix.blogspot.com/) for zbus/zvariant which unlocked plenty of use cases
 - wayland-rs developers for making it possible to integrate Wayland clients with ASHPD
 - Every other contributor to the gtk-rs ecosystem